TSX-V: WAM

 Illinois Creek NI 43-101 Technical Report

-The NI 43-101 Technical Resource Study was completed in October 2019, and subsequently updated in February 2021 with the addition of gold, silver and copper resources at the historic leach pad.
+The NI 43-101 Technical report was updated in February 2021 with the addition of gold and silver resources at the historic leach pad.
 The Illinois Creek Project shows exceptional heap leach grades when compared to other North American heap leach projects.
-An updated February 2021 resource estimate is shown in the figure below and is based on over 550 historical drill holes.
+The February 2021 resource estimate is shown in the figure below and is based on over 550 historical drill holes.

 Download NI43101 Illinois Creek Technical Report Here